ilovewingchun/lastline/README.md

                      [-host LASTLINE_HOST] -k KEY_ID [-sk SUBKEY_ID]
                      [-t DAYS_AGO] [-m METHOD] [-tz TIMEZONE]

-This is a tool to extract IP addresses from an Lastline Enterprise exported event file in JSON format.
+This is a tool to extract IP addresses or domain names from an Lastline Enterprise exported event file in JSON format.

 optional arguments:
   -h, --help            show this help message and exit